slaclab/rogue/docs/src/installing/anaconda.rst

 .. code::

-   $ conda create -n rogue_tag -c defaults -c tidair-packages -c conda-forge -c tidair-tag rogue
+   $ conda create -n rogue_tag -c tidair-packages -c conda-forge -c pydm-tag -c tidair-tag rogue

 The order of the args is important. tidair-tag is the channel from which the Rogue package is downloaded.